JBruscadin/HolomiRA/README.md

 * **upstream:** Upstream distance in base pairs before the CDS start position for miRNA binding site search.
 * **downstream:** Downstream distance in base pairs after the CDS start position for miRNA binding site search.
 * **ref_mir:** Host reference miRNA sequences.
 * **seed** - RNAHybrid parameter.
-Start nucleotide of the seed region and its length (e.g., 2,8 indicates a seed starting at nucleotide 2 with a length of 8).
+Comma-separated start nucleotide of the seed region and its length (e.g., 2,8 indicates a seed starting at nucleotide 2 with a length of 8).
 * **energy** - RNAHybrid parameter.
 Maximum allowed minimum free energy for miRNA binding.
 * **pvalue** -  RNAHybrid parameter.
 P-value threshold for target-miRNA interaction.
 * **id** - Tab-separated file containing MAG IDs, taxonomy, and environment/tissue info.
 See [example](path_to_example_file)